Quick Links:

 Are the vaccines safe for adults?

 Yes.
-Both Pfizer and Moderna vaccines have full FDA approval for those 6 months and older.
-Both the original monovalent and bivalent mRNA COVID-19 vaccines have been administered to millions of people, including young children.
+Both the updated Pfizer and Moderna vaccines have full FDA approval for those 6 months and older, and the updated Novavax vaccine has FDA emergency authorization for those 12 years and older.
+The original vaccines were administered to millions of people, including young children.
 Post release monitoring is in place and so far has only demonstrated a few severe allergic reactions, all of which were treated successfully.
 These allergic reactions are very rare and similar to reactions that can happen with other vaccines, medications, or some foods.
 Mild systemic side effects include tiredness, body aches, and headaches, most of which last only 1-2 days and are treated with rest or over the counter medications.

 The vaccines: